 Restricted license application

-After a DUI conviction, you license will be suspended, but depending on your charge and the state where you live, you may be eligible to apply for a restricted driver’s license to regain your driving privileges.
+After a DUI conviction, your driver’s license will be suspended.
+You may be able to apply for a restricted driver’s license to regain your driving privileges, depending on your state.

 Ignition interlock device